 Church & Dwight was founded in 1846 and owns popular brands like Nair, Orajel, and OxiClean.
 But is Church & Dwight cruelty-free or do they test on animals?

-Church & Dwight’s animal testing policy can be found in the ‘Our Brands’ section of their website.
-Here is an excerpt:
+The next step in my research is going directly to the company’s animal testing policy to see where they stand.
+Church & Dwight’s policy can be found in the ‘Our Brands’ section of their website.
+Here is an excerpt of what it states:

 “Church & Dwight Co., Inc. is fully committed to ensuring and protecting animal welfare.
 We use only materials already known to be safe.
 It is our policy not to test on animals, and we also request that suppliers not test any materials or products on animals, unless required by law or regulation.”

 Church & Dwight’s animal testing policy contradicts itself.
 It states that they do not test on animals and use only known safe materials.
 However, they will make an exception for a country’s laws.
 Therefore, Church & Dwight does allow animal testing on their products.

 Church & Dwight is an international company that owns several popular personal care and household brands.
 Below is a list of all the brands owned by them.

 Many people in the cruelty-free community choose to completely boycott any brand owned by a non-cruelty-free parent company.
 So, I try to provide as much information as possible so that you have the resources to make your own decision.

 So, I’ve indicated which brands are sold in China or are certified cruelty-free.
 I would err on the side of caution for any of the companies that don’t have additional information.